 STEP 1: Add the rice to a high powered blender, food processor, or in increments in a coffee grinder (if using a coffee grinder, make sure it is extremely clean so it doesn’t taste like coffee).

 STEP 2: Pulse on high for 1 minute until the rice grinds into a very fine powder.
 It will go everywhere, so make sure that lid is on!

-STEP 3: Store the homemade rice flour in a sealed airtight container in a cool dry place for up to 3 months.
+STEP 3: Store the homemade rice flour in a sealed jar in a cool dry place for up to 3 months.

 Best blender for making flour